Skip to main content

 Upon completion of the construction/issuance of the certificate of occupancy, the bank should inform the original appraiser of such completion and a final inspection performed by the appraiser to validate that the project was completed within the parameters defined in the original appraisal.
 The appraiser then issues a certificate of final value correlating the completed project to the circumstances of the appraisal report and its concluded “as complete” value.

-An effective, consistent construction monitoring program avoids surprises for all parties, as it documents the evolution of the project, from the initial approved scope and costs, throughout construction and to final completion.
-Prior to closing, all parties can be confident knowing that they are starting off on the right foot, with a solid and achievable plan.
+An effective, consistent construction monitoring program avoids surprises for all parties, as it documents the evolution of the project.
+From the initial approved scope and costs, throughout construction and to final completion.
+Prior to closing, all parties can be confident knowing that they are starting off on the right foot.
 As the project progresses, any issues that may arise can be identified and dealt with appropriately.
 Given the potential risks associated with any construction project, having a solid plan and maintaining proper documentation provides a higher probability of a successful outcome that benefits both the borrower and the bank.

-Young & Associates offers specialized lending and loan review services to assist community banks and credit unions in constructing robust construction loan management and administration processes.
+Young & Associates offers specialized lending and loan review services.
+We assist community banks and credit unions in constructing robust construction loan management and administration processes.
 For tailored solutions and expert support, contact us here.
 Strengthen your construction loan approach with Young & Associates’ dedicated expertise.

 By: William J. Showalter, CRCM, CRP